BlockbustersWeb3/solidity_social-price-monitor/README.md

 * Victor Daniel Ome: [@tbd](https://twitter.com/tbd)
 * David Santiago Garcia Chicangana: [@Tisandg](https://twitter.com/Tisandg)

+## Communication:
+* Discord for realtime communication
+* Notion for documentation and tasks

 # HOW TO RUN THE PROJECT (TBD)

 This is a basic hardhat template to get you started writing and compiling contract.